 Therefore, I think that the Congress and the executive branch have an option when you have a balanced budget or a surplus of allocating the increased revenues that come out of an expanding economy either to debt retirement or to further tax reduction or to increase the Government expenditures and these are options which presumably, I would hope, we would be able to exercise some day.
 We are in essence exercising those options in one form by over the last 2 years, allocating the additional revenues that have resulted from the expansion between, largely between, tax reduction and reduction of the deficit in the administrative budget while holding expenditure levels fairly close.
-I think the average expenditure increase over the last 2 fiscal years has been about \$1 billion; and so that is the policy we are following Cardina Hall Lange and the now relief the state of the state . e
+I think the average expenditure increase over the last 2 fiscal years has been about \$1 billion, and so that is the policy we are following Carting Will Lange of You'll nowing a live to the grown of tunity to make that particular choice.